projeto-fullstack-M6/motors-shop/README.md

 ## Passo 2: Instalar as dependências

-Navegue até a pasta do projeto e instale as dependências do frontend.
+Navegue até a pasta do projeto e instale as dependências do frontend e backend.
 execute:

 ```bash